Libensemble/libensemble/docs/function_guides/allocator.rst

 History array, and also pass ``persis_info``.

-Constructing these arrays and determining which workers are available for receiving data is simplified by several functions available within the ``libensemble.tools.alloc_support`` module:
+Constructing these arrays and determining which workers are available for receiving data is simplified by use of the ``AllocSupport`` class available within the ``libensemble.tools.alloc_support`` module:

 .. currentmodule:: libensemble.tools.alloc_support
+.. autoclass:: AllocSupport
+  :member-order: bysource
+  :members:

+  .. automethod:: __init__

-.. autofunction:: avail_worker_ids
+.. .. autofunction:: avail_worker_ids

+..
+SH TODO - how to incorporate - if we need this paragraph.
-Many ``alloc_f`` routines loop over the available workers returned by the above function to construct their Work dictionaries with the help of the following two functions.
+..
+Many ``alloc_f`` routines loop over the available workers returned by the above
+.. function to construct their Work dictionaries with the help of the following two
+.. functions.

-.. currentmodule:: libensemble.tools.alloc_support
+.. .. currentmodule:: libensemble.tools.alloc_support
-.. autofunction:: sim_work
+.. .. autofunction:: sim_work
+..

-.. currentmodule:: libensemble.tools.alloc_support
+.. .. currentmodule:: libensemble.tools.alloc_support
-.. autofunction:: gen_work
+.. .. autofunction:: gen_work

 Note that these two functions *append* an entry in-place to the Work dictionary and additional parameters are appended to ``libE_info``.